1 / 10

 The F Sport has 19-inch alloys, sporty body kit, and Adaptive Variable Suspension with Sport S+ Driving Mode.
 There are front sports seats with a memory function for the driver’s chair, steering wheel paddle shifters, and aluminium pedals and dash trim inserts.

 With the Takumi, you get 18-inch wheels, LED headlights with High Beam Assist, and a 360-degree Panoramic View for easier parking.
-The seats are trimmed in leather and have a greater range of electric adjustment, while the steering wheel is covered in wood and heated.
-Wood is also used for the trim inserts, and you get the 12.3-inch infotainment screen, head-up display, wireless phone charging and 17-speaker Mark Levinson Premium Surround Sound stereo.
+The seats are trimmed in plush leather and have a greater range of electric adjustment, while the steering wheel is covered in wood and heated.
+Wood is also used for the trim inserts, and you get a head-up display, wireless phone charging and 17-speaker Mark Levinson Premium Surround Sound stereo.